PuddlePumpkin/KiwiSD/README.md

 - go to the discord applications page [Here](https://discord.com/developers/applications), create a new application, give it a unique name
 - Go to the "bot" section -> click "add bot" -> click "reset token", this token can only be viewed once without having to reset it so take note of it. **disable public bot unless you know what you're doing**, tick the intent switches on
 - Go to "OAuth2" section -> URL Generator, click bot scope -> click administrator permission, or specific permissions if you know them, copy and paste generated link into your browser or message it to who has permission to invite the bot to your discord.
-- paste your token into the bottoken field of kiwitoken.json *or* set a kiwitoken environment variable to the token
+- paste your token into the bottoken field of kiwitoken.json *or* set a kiwitoken environment variable to the token (on windows, open cmd, open kiwi/venv/scripts/, drag the blank activate file into cmd and press enter, type "set kiwitoken=YOURBOTTOKEN" and press enter.)
-- set the channel id of the channel you want your bot to participate in the channelid field of kiwitoken.json (channel and user id's can usually be accessed via right click in discord)
-- copy your user id to the AdminList field of kiwiconfig.json or kiwiconfigdefault.json to allow you access to change **/adminsettings** options
+- copy your user id to the AdminList field of kiwiconfig.json or kiwiconfigdefault.json to allow you access to change **/adminsettings** options (user id's can usually be accessed via right click in discord)
 - start the bot with **kiwi.bat**
 - Type /changemodel and select your model to load
 - Type /generate to start prompting